Sally Young Kanosh: Life with the Young family

 When Kahpeputz was given to Clara, Clara renamed her Sally.
 In 1849, she received a priesthood blessing under the hands of Zina D. H. Young.
 She was promised that she would shortly see her mother and sisters.
 Sally grew up in the Lion House.
 It is unclear the relationship between Clara and Sally.
 Susa Young Gates says that Sally was adopted as a daughter of the Youngs.
 However, Turner presumes that she was a servant, since she worked as a servant.
 Unlike other children, she was not taught how to read or write.
-While the rest of the family slept upstairs, but slept in the basement near the kitchen.
+While the rest of the family slept upstairs, she slept in the basement near the kitchen.
 She worked long hours alongside other servants preparing food for the rest of Young's family.
 The 1860 census gave her the name Sally Indian and listed her among the servants to the Young family.
-Jones used Sally as an example of how adopted Indian children were not treated as equals to white children.
+Writer, Sandra Jones, used Sally as an example of how adopted Indian children were not treated as equals to white children.
 There is indication that Sally might have been married and sealed to Brigham Young as a plural wife.